ewilkinsiii/ewilkinsiii/README.md

 **`Digital Craftsman (Developer/Designer/Creator)`**

-I'm a full-stack developer working to make websites beautiful and spread knowledge to others.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+I'm a full-stack developer working to make websites beautiful and spread knowledge to others through my YouTube Channel.
+All my coding projects are built from the ground up, from planning and designing to solving real-life problems with code.
 ---

 ### 🧰 Languages and Tools